 Thanks electric utilities and electric grid,

-Balance of Plant
+Balance Of Plant

-What is Balance of System?
+What is Balance of Plant?

 In solar power plants, balance of system or "BOS," refers to the equipment and components of the solar power plant other than the parabolic trough or solar photovoltaic panels, consisting of the remaining components that make-up the entire solar power plant.
 Therefore, the balance of system would include; inverters, switches, support racks, wiring and the batteries/battery energy storage system and molten salt storage if installed in the case of concentrated solar power plants.